vaginessa/dns-wiki/TCP-security.md

 * DNS attacks
 * Hijacking of the connection
 * Sequence Guessing
+* Denial of Service (DoS)
 * Unique Identifiers attacks
-* TCP SYN attacks
+* TCP SYN attacks (flooding)
 * IP spoofing
+* Smurf attacks
 * ....
 Authentication and encryption problems due lack of protocol itself.

+A very good explanation of all the attacks listed above are on [Peters Smith fantastic article](http://linuxbox.co.uk/linux-network-security/) about common Linux security.

 Requirements
 ------------
-* Time to read the articles first & to backup (show current settings via _#sysctl -a_) your existent configuration
+* Time to read the articles + to backup (show current settings via _#sysctl -a_) your existent configuration (just in case something goes wrong - shit happens!)
 * ADB/Terminal Emulator/Busybox & a **rooted device**
 * Kernel/ROM that support these kind of tweaks (if not it doesn't work or is useless)
 * init.d support if you like to store these tweaks into a .sh script and apply them at boot (once)